 This undated photograph showing the blue dress worn by Monica Lewinsky along with other items related to her relationship with President Clinton was submitted as evidence in the Kenneth Starr investigation.

-In this image made from video, President Clinton responds to a question about his recollection of who told him about Monica Lewinsky receiving a subpeona in the Paul Jones case during his videotaped testimony on Aug.
+In this image made from his videotaped testimony, President Clinton responds to a question about his recollection of who told him about Monica Lewinsky receiving a subpoena in the Paul Jones case on Aug.
 17, 1998.

 Monica Lewinsky and her stepmother, Barbara Lewinsky push through a large crowd of media as they leave a Santa Monica, California restaurant on Feb.
 5, 1998.